Mr-Vicky-01/Chat-with-PDF/README.md

-# QnA with Multiple PDF files
+# Chat With PDF

-QnA with Multiple PDF files is a project designed to facilitate question-answering tasks using multiple PDF documents.
+Chat With PDF files is a project designed to facilitate question-answering tasks using multiple PDF documents.
 It leverages LangChain's document extraction capabilities to extract content from PDF files.
-The extracted content is then embedded using Google Gemini's instructor embeddings and stored in a FAISS database.
-Users can query the system with questions related to the PDF content, and the Gemini model predicts the most appropriate answer based on the similarity of embeddings.
+The extracted content is then embedded using BAAI embeddings.
+Users can Chat with system in questions related to the PDF content, and the Llama model predicts the most appropriate answer based on the similarity of embeddings.

 ## Features

 - **PDF Content Extraction**: Utilizes LangChain's document extraction capabilities to extract content from PDF files.
-- **Content Embedding**: Embeds the extracted content using Google Gemini's instructor embeddings.
+- **Content Embedding**: Embeds the extracted content using BAAI/bge-small-en-v1.5 embeddings.
-- **FAISS Database Integration**: Stores the embeddings in a FAISS database for efficient similarity search.
-- **Question Answering**: Accepts user queries related to the PDF content and provides answers using the Gemini model.
+- **Question Answering**: Accepts user queries related to the PDF content and provides answers using the Llama model.

 ## Usage